About .at Domains

 4 Transfers-away requirements

 You must ask the gaining registrar to initiate the transfer for .at domains.
-Transfers will complete once gaining registrar provides the auth code and sends in the transfer request.
+Transfers will complete once the losing registrar (or Nic.at, in some instances) provides the auth code and sends in the transfer request.
 Due to registry limitations, transferred .at domain names retain only the remaining registration - there is no automatic extension of the registration.

 Your domain does not need to be unlocked to be available for transfer.